ga-curriculum/intro-to-sql/relating-and-querying-data/README.md

 You should now see the musicians and the bands they belong to displayed in the terminal.

-The `JOIN` command is a powerful tool that combines related data from multiple tables.
-You can use different types of joins, such as:

-- `INNER JOIN`: Returns rows when there is a match in both tables
-- `LEFT JOIN` or `LEFT OUTER JOIN`: Returns all rows from the left table and the matched rows from the right table
-- `RIGHT JOIN` or `RIGHT OUTER JOIN`: Returns all rows from the right table and the matched rows from the left table
-- `FULL JOIN` or `FULL OUTER JOIN`: Returns rows when there is a match in one of the tables

 ## Types of JOINs

 The `JOIN` command is a powerful tool that combines related data from multiple tables.
 You can use different types of joins, such as: